-Additional reason for thinking in this direction comes from Nikolaev and Grossman’s (2018) study on affricate-rich languages in Eurasia, whose distribution is strikingly similar to that of languages with ejectives and uvulars.
-All three tend to be found in mountain areas – affricate-rich languages especially in the the Caucasus, the Hindu Kush, and the eastern Himalayas.
-Relevantly, the Nikolaev and Grossman (2018: 574-576) note that particularly rich inventories of affricates are typically dependent upon the presence of retroflex affricates.
-Since retroflex consonants, as just seen, are the only ones that exceed uvulars in articulatory effort in Lindblom et al.’s (2011) study, and since affricate rich languages have much the same distribution as uvulars and ejectives, the distribution of affricate-rich languages in Eurasia described by Nikolaev and Grossman would likewise be consistent with an account in terms of sociolinguistic behavior that is shaped by topography and that, in turn, shapes languages distributions, but inconsistent with direct environmental influences on language structure.
+An additional reason for thinking in this direction comes from Nikolaev and Grossman’s (2018) study on affricate-rich languages in Eurasia, whose distribution is strikingly similar to that of languages with ejectives and uvulars.
+All three tend to be found in mountain areas, i.e. affricate-rich languages especially in the Caucasus, the Hindu Kush, and the eastern Himalayas.
+Nikolaev and Grossman (2018: 574-576) also note that particularly rich inventories of affricates are typically dependent upon the presence of retroflex affricates.
+Since retroflex consonants, as just shown, are the only ones that exceed uvulars in articulatory effort in Lindblom et al.’s (2011) study, and since affricate rich languages have much the same distribution as uvulars and ejectives, the distribution of affricate-rich languages in Eurasia described by Nikolaev and Grossman would likewise be consistent with an account in terms of sociolinguistic behavior that is shaped by topography.
+That, in turn, shapes languages distributions, but inconsistent with direct environmental influences on language structure.

 Under this hypothesis, then, the distribution of ejectives would turn out to be a special instance of a more general phenomenon that governs the distribution of (certain types of) complex segments in the languages of the world.
 Concomitantly, a theory that invokes the sociolinguistic dynamics of mountain areas would have greater explanatory power than Everett’s account by invoking a single principle that is capable of explaining both the distribution of cross-linguistically rare types of sounds that involve either pulmonic or non-pulmonic airflow.
-Such an account would be in line with the Boasian tradition, which assumes that the physical environment in which a language is spoken may shape the communicative needs and behavior of speakers, and if anything these, in turn, rather than the environment directly, shape the structure of languages (cf. Boas 1911 and Sapir 1912 for original statements and Regier et al. 2016 for a recent reappraisal in the context of the resurgence of research at the language-environment interface sketched in section 1).
+Such an account would be in line with the Boasian tradition, which assumes that the physical environment in which a language is spoken may shape the communicative needs and behavior of its speakers, and, if anything, these communicative needs and speech behavior, in turn, rather than the environment directly, shape the structure of languages (cf. Boas 1911 and Sapir 1912 for original statements and Regier et al. 2016 for a recent reappraisal in the context of the resurgence of research at the language-environment interface sketched in section 1).
 Thus, in contrast with Everett’s (2013a) reasoning, which explicitly argues for direct influence of environment on language structure, the influence of environment on language structure, if existent at all, would be at best indirect and, mediated through human behavior.